catalyzeio/stratum-docs/cli-database-export.md

 ---
 title: Database Export
 category: database
-summary: Learn how to export database data from the Compliant Cloud CLI.
+summary: Learn how to export database data from the The Platform CLI.
 ---

 ## Export